 - 26. The TEC must establish processes to prevent a TEO from receiving funding under this funding mechanism in relation to a learner enrolled in a programme or micro-credential if: - a. that learner has already achieved a qualification at Level 2 or higher on the NZQCF; and - b.
 10% of the learners for which the TEO receives funding paid under this funding mechanism in the calendar year had, at the time of their enrolment, already achieved a qualification at Level 2 or higher on the NZQCF. - 27.
-The TEC must measure the limit on enrolments with a prior qualification: - a. by excluding enrolments in qualifications in English for Speakers of Other Languages (ESOL) or Te Reo Māori; - b. by excluding qualifications achieved five years or more prior to the current enrolment; and - c. according to any other methodology set by the TEC. - 28.
+The TEC must measure the limit on enrolments with a prior qualification: - a. by excluding enrolments in qualifications in English Language Teaching (ELT) or te reo Māori; - b. by excluding qualifications achieved five years or more prior to the current enrolment; and - c. according to any other methodology set by the TEC. - 28.
 The TEC may recover funding if a TEO exceeds the prior qualification limit.

-Eligible programmes, qualifications, and micro-credentials
+Eligible programmes and micro-credentials